smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - Give book to minstrel while standing behind him
 - Give rattle to baby without moving up

-There are also spots where multiple location-based actions can be taken without moving in-between:
+There are also spots where multiple location-based actions can be taken without moving in between:
 - Put ball in pond, get frog
 - Give fish to pelican, get whistle